Coupled atmospHere Interior modeL Intercomparison (CHILI) Protocol Version 1.0: A CUISINES Intercomparison Project of Magma Ocean Models: The Protocol and Experiments

 \subsection{Exoplanets}

 In addition to comparing the participating models under the Earth and Venus scenarios, we test their differences for exoplanet studies.
 We define three cases for these exoplanet intercomparison studies: an Earth-sized planet with the orbital parameters of TRAPPIST-1\,b, e and $\alpha$.
 TRAPPIST-1\,$\alpha$ is a hypothetical planet orbiting TRAPPIST-1 with a semi-major axis of $6.75\times 10^{-4}$\,AU, corresponding to an orbital period of 0.02136\,days and a radiative equilibrium temperature of $\sim1600$\,K. We note that this configuration implies an orbital separation within the stellar Roche limit of TRAPPIST-1, and is therefore not representative of any physically stable orbit.
 Nevertheless, this configuration serves as an important proxy for the extreme radiative forcing relevant to magma ocean conditions, allowing us to test the models' responses in a high-temperature limit that approximates early planetary evolution, later-stage accretion environments, and the irradiation conditions of some ultra-short period exoplanets around larger-mass stars (e.g. 55 Cancri\,e, TOI-561\,b).
 We adopt TRAPPIST-1\,$\alpha$ to enable us to test these irradiation conditions without varying additional system parameters that would introduce substantial complexity to \chili.
 Rather than using literature-derived planetary properties for TRAPPIST-1\,b and e, we assume Earth-like values for the mass and radius for all three of these planets in order to highlight differences between model frameworks, and to limit the propagation of observational uncertainties.
+This deliberate design choice isolates model framework differences from input parameter variations, enabling a cleaner comparison of how each code treats the same physical problem.
+TRAPPIST-1\,$\alpha$ thus serves to test how well models handle the transition between a transient magma ocean planet and a permanent lava world.
 We adopt the stellar parameters of TRAPPIST-1 from \cite{Agol2021} and assume that these exoplanets are in a 1:1 spin-orbit resonance, i.e, facing the star with the same hemisphere.
 For TRAPPIST-1\,b and e, we adopt an initial stellar age of 50\,Myr, while for TRAPPIST-1 $\alpha$ we adopt an age of 1\,Gyr.
 We deviate in the latter case to circumvent the super-luminous pre-main sequence phase of low-mass M-stars for the evolutionary models, but still allow a sufficiently high equilibrium temperature above the silicate solidus for the static models to meaningfully interface with the evolutionary models.

 The stellar input for these exoplanet cases will be represented as a blackbody spectrum whose luminosity, effective temperature, and radius evolve with time according to the stellar parameters and evolution from the \citet{Baraffe2015} evolutionary tracks (provided as a supplemental file on the \chili GitHub repository) to remove the sensitivity of planetary evolution to the choice of stellar model.
 All simulations should terminate when the mantle solidifies or when they reach the estimated current age of the system (7.6\,Gyr).
 As in the Solar System cases, each model will retain its natural definition of mantle solidification, be initialized in a fully-molten state, assume a BSE mantle composition, neglect the radiative effects of clouds, and assume a constant Bond albedo of 0.1.